open-cloud/xos/xos/configurations/cord/README-VTN.md

     service openvswitch-switch restart

 VTN doesn't seem to like cloudlab's networks (flat-net-1, ext-net, etc).
 You might have to delete them all.

+For development, I suggest using the bash configuration (remember to start the ONOS observer manually) so that there aren't a bunch of preexisting Neutron networks and nova instances to get in the way.